anno4j/anno4j/README.md

 ## Example

 The following will guide through an exemplary process of producing a whole annotation from scratch.
-The annotation that is used is conform to the [complete example](http://www.w3.org/TR/2014/WD-annotation-model-20141211/#complete-example) that is shown at the end of the [Web Annotation Data Model specification](http://www.w3.org/TR/annotation-model/).
+The exemplary annotation that is used is conform to the [complete example](http://www.w3.org/TR/2014/WD-annotation-model-20141211/#complete-example) that is shown at the end of an older version of the [Web Annotation Data Model specification](http://www.w3.org/TR/annotation-model/).

-**Important to note here**: As the current status of Anno4j does not support multiple instances of some relations (in this example the body and the motivation), the exemplary annotation does only support one of each.
-On instances where an entity is not specified any further, a simple resource URI entity is used (in the example these are *openid1* and *homepage1*).
+The first step is to create an annotation using the *.createObject* method of the Anno4j object, which will be typed accordingly

-The first step is to create an annotation using the createObject method of the Anno4j object, which will be typed accordingly (via the relationship *rdf:type* as an *oa:Annotation*) on its own:
+(via the relationship *rdf:type* as an *oa:Annotation*) on its own:

 ```java